Download the 2019 map book for Oxfam Trailwalker Sydney here!

 Parsley Bay to Muogamarra Rural Fire Station

 The trail sets off from Parsley Bay in Brooklyn on the banks of the Hawkesbury River.
 Entering the ‘Great North Walk’ trail, you’re in the northernmost reaches of Ku-ring-gai Chase National Park.
 Wide fire trails take you past Brooklyn Dam and single tracks allow you to enjoy Jerusalem Bay (pictured).
-Finally, climb through the towering gums into the village of Cowan and the first checkpoint.
+Finally, climb through the towering gums into the village of Cowan and the first checkpoint at Muogamarra Rural Fire Station.
+The trail can be very narrow with steep rock ascents and descents in the second half of this section.
+You can even expect some rock scrambling, with ladders build into the rock in places!
 Note: There is no support crew access at this checkpoint during the event.

 Checkpoint 1 – Checkpoint 2 (100km only) 11.9km

 Muogamarra Rural Fire Station to Berowra Community Centre

 This section of trail is considered the toughest, with a number of steep descents and climbs before you reach Berowra Waters.
 The challenge continues as the trail rapidly climbs up and away from Berowra Creek.
 Make sure you stop and appreciate how far you’ve climbed at the beautiful ‘Naa Badu’ lookout, with views towards your next section of trail.
 From here you only have a few kilometres to go until Berowra township and Checkpoint 2.
 Similar to section 1, expect some rock scrambling and ladders built into the rock in places.